seanmorris/sm-gen/pages/configuration.md

 ## Hooks

-- `before-build.sh` — script to run before the main build.
+- `before-smgen.sh` — script to run before the main build.
-- `after-build.sh` — script to run after the build completes.
+- `after-smgen.sh` — script to run after the build completes.